exercism/x86-64-assembly/exercises/concept/bird-watcher/.docs/introduction.md

     arr resq 10
 ```

-Variables in section .bss are mutable, ie, they are read-and-write.
+Variables in `section .bss` are mutable, i.e., they are read-and-write.

 Unitialized data can be accessed in the same way as initialized data, by using its effective address.
 Similarly, they are also of static storage duration and accessible from any function in the same source file (and, if declared `global`, in other source files as well).